“ONCE YOU STOP LEARNING, YOU START DYING.”

 – 77% lower turnover

-It goes without saying that when armed with these convincing statistics, any Chief Learning Officer should be able to secure both funding and commitment for future learning and leadership development programs.
+It goes without saying that when armed with these convincing statistics, any Chief Learning Officer should be able to secure both funding and commitment for future programs by showing the business case for leadership development.